keroyan/nValorant/README.md

 ## For developers
 I'm also making an api wrapper for c++ which can be taken and used for other projects!

+The api currently only supports the region EU but can be changed easily to any other, I will be adding a way to get the region automatically or manually choosen by the user

 ## Features

 - Automatic Login